n0nick/dotfiles/README.md

 * [Tmux] for managing sessions, windows and collaboration
 * [Chrome] and its DevTools for web work
 * [Git] for source control
-* Miscellaneous config files (Ctags, Ruby, Slate, etc.)
+* Miscellaneous config files (Ctags, Ruby, Hydra, etc.)

 I should state that for now, these files are custom sewn for my own computers and usage.
 That is, it's all for OS X (latest version), and used for high-level